Killing of Cédric Chouviat: Response

 Lawyers for the Chouviat family released statements at a press conference, calling for the public to maintain calm and that "France isn't the United States, but France is becoming like the United States."
 The lawyers highlighted the main concern is the techniques that were used by police on Chouviat that caused his death.
 His family have called for the ban on the use of chokeholds by French police and have compared his death to the murder of George Floyd, with his widow stating; "You have a citizen who's asking to live and is a victim of injustice and violence to the point of losing his life.
 Its copy-paste."

 The death of Chouviat was specifically referenced by French Interior Minister Christophe Castaner when he announced a ban on the use of chokeholds during police arrests in early June 2020, but after a string of protests from French police the ban was removed weeks later.

+The death of Chouviat bore many similarities to that of George Floyd a few months later in Minneapolis, Minnesota USA.
+However, unlike in the Floyd case there has been little protest or publicity.